ruchisahota/gaia/doc/README.md

 The token is a [JSON Web Token (JWT)](https://jwt.io) that can be exchanged from one of the supported authentication
 sources:

-- Aporeto account: username and password.
+- Segment account: username and password.
 - App credentials: X.509 certificate.
 - User configured OIDC provider.
 - User configured LDAP server.

 These various sources are called realms.

-Regardless of the realm, Aporeto will validate the user provided info and will convert identification bits into claims that are inserted in the JWT.
+Regardless of the realm, Segment Console will validate the user provided info and will convert identification bits into claims that are inserted in the JWT.

 Administrators can then write API authorizations based on these claims to authorize actions